Thani Oruvan: Development

-In June 2013, Mohan Raja stated that he would direct his brother Jayam Ravi again in a film to be produced by AGS Entertainment and that he had been working on the script for the past six months.
+In February 2013, Ravi Mohan stated he would work under his brother Mohan Raja's direction, and that he had been working on the script for the past six months.
 Unlike his earlier ventures which were mainly remakes, he was said to have developed an original story concept.
-As before approaching Ravi for an original script, he turned down directing the Ramana remake with Akshay Kumar and denied the news working in the Ek Tha Tiger remake with Vijay as he earlier stated that Vijay was the reason for him to do the movie and believed him that he could pull off an original script as he had Vijay in mind for the script, but Vijay wanted Ravi to do the role to give Ravi the breakthrough.
 Raja said, "This film is close to my heart; it's an experimental script and I've put my heart and soul in penning it".
 The film began without a title and was referred to by the tentative title, Thani Oruvan, which was confirmed as the film's official title in June 2014.
+It was produced by AGS Entertainment, who agreed to finance the project as early as 2008, but was stalled after Ravi got an opportunity to act in Engeyum Kadhal (2011).

 Casting

-In July 2013, Nayanthara signed on to be part of the project, and her role was reported to be that of an aspiring police officer.
+In July 2013, Nayanthara signed on to be part of the project.
 Raja said he cast Nayanthara opposite Ravi because he "wanted a matured actress like her to be a part of the film".
 Ganesh Venkatraman was cast for a pivotal role, and the actor told that the film focuses on friendship and that he, Ravi and Nayanthara played friends in the film.
-In June 2014, Raja revealed that the team were still yet to film scenes featuring the lead antagonist with reports linking either Irrfan Khan, Arjun Rampal, Arya, R.Madhavan, Arvind Swamy, Arjun and Sudeep to the role, the pair however refuted the reports.
-It was later revealed that Arvind Swamy would be playing the antagonist.
+In July 2014, it was later revealed that Arvind Swamy would be playing the antagonist.
 Raja wanted to cast an actor "whose attractiveness would act as a distraction from his evilness.
 And I chose one of the most attractive male actors in this country for that role".
-In March 2015, it was reported that the film would also feature Bollywood actress Mugdha Godse, who had been paired opposite Arvind Swamy and would make her Tamil début.
+Hindi actress Mugdha Godse was paired opposite Arvind Swamy, marking her Tamil debut.